Can My Landlord Make a Claim on My Renters Insurance?

 The tenant or renter is the policyholder.

-It's important for both landlords and tenants to understand the distinctions between these two types of insurance and ensure they have the appropriate coverage in place to protect their interests in a rental property.
+It's important for landlords and tenants to understand the distinctions between these two types of insurance and ensure they have the appropriate coverage in place to protect their interests in a rental property.

 Landlords can require tenants to have renters insurance as a condition of the rental agreement and lease terms.
 Many rental agreements include clauses that address insurance responsibilities.